Mobility edges in pseudo-unitary quasiperiodic quantum walks: Transfer Matrices and Lyapunov Exponents

 which is the bottom row of \eqref{eq:tm:main1}.
 Note that this step uses the assumption that $Q_n$ is not off-diagonal, that is, $|q_n^{11}| = |q_n^{22}| \neq 0$.
 Solving \eqref{eq:tm:eigeqDerived1} for $\psi_{n+1}^+$ and inserting \eqref{eq:tm:eigeqDerived3} produces

 concluding the proof of \eqref{eq:Teta}.
-Assertions~(b) and (c) follow directly from \eqref{eq:Teta}. \end{proof} We note that in the reciprocal setting $\eta=0$, the transfer matrices are unimodular, that is, $|T_{n,z}(0)|=1$.
-In the general setting, we have to be slightly more attentive to the role played by the non-reciprocality parameter.
+Assertions~(b) and (c) follow directly from \eqref{eq:Teta}. \end{proof} We note that in the reciprocal setting $\eta=0$, the transfer matrices are unimodular, that is, $|\det T_{n,z}(0)|=1$.
+In the non-reciprocal setting, we have to be slightly more attentive.